electroglyph/atheriz/docs/14_api_reference.md

 #### `def move_listener(self, listener, to_coord, from_coord)`

-Moves a listener from one map area/z to another.
-Renders the old map without the listener (`force=False`) and the new map with the listener (`force=True`).

 #### `def move_mapable(self, mapable, to_coord, from_coord)`

-Moves a mapable from one map area/z to another.
-Renders the old map without the mapable (`force=False`) and the new map with the mapable (`force=True`).

 #### `def remove_mapable(self, mapable, from_area, from_z)`

-Removes a mapable from the given map area/z and renders the affected map once.

 ## 14.11 `atheriz.globals.time`